-The electric condensate heater has a thermal limit switch and power cord attached.
-To install the heater, remove the screws securing the back cover to the cabinet (see Figure 19) and set the cover aside.
-Place the vaporizer heater in the drain pan as shown and carefully position the end of the plastic drain tube in the pan.
-Make sure the tubing is not kinked and the end is located securely in the pan, so it does not touch the heating element.
-Plug the power cord from the heater into the receptacle labeled "vaporizer" on the lower back wall of the cabinet.
-Secure any excess power cord with a wire tie, so it does not fall into the pan or under the cabinet.
-Reattach the cover to the back of the cabinet.
+The condensate heater has a thermal limit switch and power cord attached.
+Remove the screws for the rear access panel from the cabinet and set aside.
+Place the condensate heater in the drain pan as shown in Figure 17.
+Position the end of the plastic drain tube in the pan.
+Make sure tubing isn't kinked, is secure and doesn't touch the heater.
+Plug the heater power cord into the receptacle labeled "vaporizer".
+Secure excess cord with a wire tie, so it doesn't fall into the pan or under the cabinet.
+Reattach the access panel to the back of the cabinet.